aAMoss/EventImageDataProcessor/README.md

 - [x] Commandline arguments, will require moving a lot of code from eidp.c into another source file
 - [ ] Improve and expand on data logging functions, will all be moved to (and called from) log.c log.h
 - [ ] Improve terminal messages when program is in operation, possible another source file
-- [ ] Improve and refactor pbfe.c, need to decide whether to keep its write-to-file functions or move to dataio.c
-- [ ] Improve and refactor idfe.c, need to decide whether to keep its write-to-file functions or move to dataio.c
+- [ ] Improve and refactor pbfe.c and idfe.c, will eventually nix process.h
 - [ ] Improve and refactor... or nix completely... raw.c and raw.h
-- [ ] Add multi-threading, one way to increase the program's execution speed.
 <br>

 ## TMDA

 - [ ] Major refactor and improvement, this is vague I know
 - [ ] More logging, better logging
-- [ ] Multi-threading, it's fairly fast already but why not.
 - [ ] Better terminal messages
 - [ ] Commandline arguments, omg it's tedious to copy and paste the directory name you wish to process, I know I said no particular order but...
 <br>